jaferrando/yt_live_stream_split/README.md

 ```
 1:00 - 1:30 - Billie Jean - Michael Jackson
 ```
-Start and end must be time expressed in `HH:MM:SS.000` format, the hours and miliseconds being optional.
-In the example above, the time period expressed is that between one minute and one minute and thirty seconds.
+    *Start and end must be time expressed in `HH:MM:SS.000` format, the hours and miliseconds being optional.
+In the example above, the time period expressed is that between one minute and one minute and thirty seconds.*

 An aditional file containing the information of the first three fields in CSV format will be produced. **Notice** that each line can contain other elements after the third one using the `-` as delimiter.
 Those extra columns will be ignored.If the video's description does not follow the format, the chapter information can be also created manually in a CSV format with a header line `start,end,song` with any text editor, and naming it with the same base name of the MP4 file and `.csv`extension will be directly used by the `split_video.ps1` script as explained in the next chapter.

 ## merge.ps1

-To merge video and autio run the `merge.ps1` script from a Windows PowerShell command line witht the `-file` parameter indicating the `.mp4` file name.
+To merge video and audio run the `merge.ps1` script from a Windows PowerShell command line witht the `-file` parameter indicating the `.mp4` file name.
+This only needs to be done for non-progressive videos, if the `yt.py` script produced separate `.mp4` and `.mp3` files.

 ```
 ./merge.ps1 -file yt-video-test.mp4